 - International Resources [pdf]

 Credential File FAQs

-A credential file is maintained by the Career Center and contains three to five letters of recommendation and must contain the Consent to Disclose Information Form [pdf] (also available from the Career Center).
+A credential file is maintained by the Center for Career and Academic Planning (CCAP) and contains three to five letters of recommendation and must contain the Consent to Disclose Information Form [pdf] (also available from CCAP).
 Credential files are automatically set up upon receipt of any recommendation letter or the Consent to Disclose Information form, whichever comes first.

 Students may request written letters of recommendation from professionals such as faculty, staff, teaching supervisors, employers, or community leaders which should support the student's candidacy for a work position by highlighting skills, education, and experience.

 Student files may be "open" or "closed."
 We recommend having a combination of open and closed letters.